rehierl/node-tree-outliner/1-3-hierarchies/1-4-characteristic-element.md

 end
 ```

-Note that, provided the input (ce) does not represent an input error, the
+Note that, provided the input (ce) does not represent an input error, the result
-result is defined and unique.
-That is, because the corresponding CSS will
-never be empty.
+is defined and unique.
+That is because the corresponding CSS will never be empty.

 Note that neither `css-of-ce()` nor `set-of-ce()` allow to retrieve the empty
 CSS of a parent set, or a parent set that has an empty CSS.
 None of those sets